varad0207/DataHack/README.md

 1. Judging based on the evaluation matrix, Logistic Regression model with Grid Search for tuning of hyperparameters gave an accuracy of 91.42% on hold-out test set, with L1 as penalty and C value equal to 1.
 Random Forest Classifier gave an accuracy of 91.23% and KNN an accuracy of 88.4% with K=1 on the same data
 2. I would prefer Logistic Regression model on this data set because of its high accuracy and less computational time

+Predictions made by Logistic Regression model on test set: https://drive.google.com/file/d/1UxU2C10pxLuI1EBN67wz_Q0Xk06Jo3yp/view?usp=share_link

+Instruction to load the models:
+1. Download the joblib files from the drive link
+2. Load them using the code snippet: from joblib import load model = load('model_name.joblib')
+3. Since the models are trained on a scaled and PCA performed data, it will give better results if the test data fed to it is also scaled and has been performed PCA